cabify/prom-react/README.md

 Props:

 - `logger?: ObserveCallback`: If set, it will replace the original logger.
+Ensure the reference of this value doesn't change between renders by memoizing the logger function or defining it outside the component to avoid performance issues.

 #### MetricsDebugOverlay